|

 orientation worldview differs not on aspects of detail complexity, but rather

-as an example, if your opponent’s world view is attrition warfare, and yours
+example, if your opponent’s world view is attrition warfare, and yours is

 hierarchy of standardized massed forces, massive fire-power, well supplied,